zhongzachary/soa_exam_fam_l_notes/README.md

   6. Identify common features of population mortality curves.

 ### 9. Parametric and Non-Parametric Estimation
+Weight
-- Weight: 10% - 20%
+: 10% - 20%

+Learning objectives
-- Learning objectives: understand and be able to estimate parameters for parametric and non- parametric survival models.
+: understand and be able to estimate parameters for parametric and non- parametric survival models.

-- Learning outcomes:
+Learning outcomes
+:
   1. Estimate the parameters for severity, frequency, and aggregate distributions using Maximum Likelihood Estimation for:
     - Complete, individual data
     - Complete, grouped data